AdobeDocs/campaign-web.en/help/v8/content/message-tracking.md

     * **[!UICONTROL External link]**: Insert a link to an external URL.

     * **[!UICONTROL Landing page]**: Insert a link to a landing page.
-Learn more in [this section](../landing-pages/get-started-lp.md)

     * **[!UICONTROL One click Opt-out]**: Insert a link to enable users to quickly unsubscribe from your communications without the need to confirm opting out.
-Learn more in [this section](../privacy/opt-out.md#one-click-opt-out).

     * **[!UICONTROL External Opt-in/Subscription]**: Insert a link to accept receiving communications from your brand.

     * **[!UICONTROL External Opt-out/Unsubscription]**: Insert a link to unsubscribe from receiving communications from your brand.
-Learn more on opt-out management in [this section](../privacy/opt-out.md#opt-out-management).

     * **[!UICONTROL Mirror page]**: Insert a link to display the email content in a web browser.
 Learn more in [this section](#mirror-page).

     ![](assets/message-tracking-links.png)

 1. You can personalize your links.
-Learn more on personalized URLs in [this section](../personalization/personalization-syntax.md#perso-urls).

 1. Save your changes.